kojiishi/switchbot-rs/cli/README.md

 ## Status
 [status]: #status

-To check the status of your devices, enter `status`.
+To query the status of your devices, enter `status`.
 The output depends on the device type.
 Please refer to the
 [SwitchBot API documentation about device status][get-device-status]